 Feel like you're caught in a hamster wheel, or maybe "Groundhog Day"?
 Let's talk about it and see if we can't uncover the root of the struggle and equip you to get off the wheel.

 Substance misuse, and/or addictive behaviours, do not happen in a vacuum.
 Therapy can help you sort out why you may return to old ways of coping despite your desire to change.
 Research has taught us that addiction is a bio-psycho-social-spiritual issue and that approaching it in a holistic way supports the best possible outcomes.
-I have been actively engaged in learning about and treating addiction for over 35 years, including specialized training England, working as an addictions counsellor for several years, and most recently, four years of intensive research during my master’s degree in clinical social work.
 You are more than your behaviour ,and therapy should therefore focus on more than just behaviour.

-Whether it's a happy change or a difficult one, good stress is still stress for the nervous system.
+Whether it's a happy or difficult change, good stress is still stress for the nervous system.
 Adjusting to changes in our health, marital status, parenting stages, new boundaries, moves, and job or school changes, can all overload the nervous system.
-An unbiased neutral and supportive ear can make the transition less stressful.
+An unbiased neutral and supportive ear in counselling can make the transition less stressful.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.